agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 ## Avoid constructor over injection

-A problem we often encounter in our codebase are components with huge lists of constructor paramters.
-They started with good intentions, but so much extra behavior has been incrementally that the constructor has become unwieldy.
+We often encounter components with huge lists of constructor parameters.
+They started with good intentions, but behavior has been added incrementally over time that the constructor - and indeed the service - has become unwieldy.

-This indicates two obvious problems:
+This usually indicates two problems:

 - For the service to require so many dependencies is almost certainly violating the Single Responsibility Principle.
 - Unit testing the component requires setting up huge numbers of mocks.